UWNetworksLab/meshinsight/meshinsight/profiler/benchmark/echo_server_grpc_adn/README.md

 A simple echo server using Go and gRPC with ADN.

+## Run it locally
+- Make sure you git the grpc-go library `git clone https://github.com/Romero027/grpc-go.git` to the directory specified in `go.mod`

 ## Run as docker container
+- Only required for Docker deployments:
-- Change ":9000" to "server:9000" in frontend.go （only for docker depolyments)
+    - Change ":9000" to "server:9000" in frontend.go
+    - Add `replace github.com/Romero027/grpc-go => ./grpc-go` in `go.mod`
 - `docker build --tag echo-frontend-grpc-adn -f Dockerfile-frontend .`
 - `docker build --tag echo-server-grpc-adn -f Dockerfile-server .`
 - `docker network create test`